Irish-Inspired St. Patrick's Day Home Decor

 Clover Mantel Decoration

 Add a touch of Irish-theme decor to your mantel with an easy-to-make framed clover.
 Trace a clover shape onto a 1-inch thick piece of plastic foam; cut out.
 Cover the shape completely with crinkled tissue paper to add texture.
 Spray-paint the clover green, let dry, and apply an antique glaze to highlight the textured areas.
-Secure it to a framed piece of burlap with a bit of hot glue.
+Secure it to a framed piece of burlap using a bit of hot glue.

 Four-Leaf Clover Door Hanging